rca/cmdline/README.md

 # cmdline

+NOTE: this is proof-of-concept code and is no longer maintained.

 The cmdline package provides a standard way to specify and override command settings and logging configuration.
 Using cmdline setttings is as simple as creating a `settings.yml`:
 ```
 REMOTE_ADDR: